-If you have any questions about this report or concerning your drinking water, please contact Joe Dwyer at the Town of Skaneateles Water Department office, phone #315-685-0268.
+If you have any questions about this report or concerning your drinking water, please contact Shane Christman at 315-729-3483 or the Town of Skaneateles Water Department office, phone #315-685-0268.

 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled town board meetings.
-Regular Town Board Meetings are held on the first and third Mondays of each month, except July and August when only one meeting is held on the third Monday.
-The meetings are held at the Town Hall, 24 Jordan Street, Skaneateles, NY and begin at 6 p.m.
+Regular Town Board Meetings are held on the first and third Mondays of each month.
+The meetings are held at the Town Hall, 24 Jordan Street, Skaneateles, NY and begin at 6:30 p.m.